-A specific use noted in Article III or the District Schedule of Use Regulations of this chapter for which land, lots, buildings or structures may be used, occupied or maintained under this chapter as a matter of right.
+A specific use noted in Article III of this chapter for which land, lots, buildings or structures may be used, occupied or maintained under this chapter as a matter of right.

 PERSON

 A firm, partnership, trust, company, corporation, organization, institution and similar entities, as well as an individual acting as owner, lessee, agent or employee.